RarelyCharlie/rarelycharlie.github.io/_draft/diary.md

 A personal diary is somewhere you can write things mainly for yourself, but also to discuss with other 7 Cups members and listeners.
 Diaries at 7 Cups are not private.

+If what you want is a place to keep secret notes that only you can see, do not use a diary.
+Use 7 Cups' Notes feature instead.
+To open your notes, click on your own profile picture at the top right of any 7 Cups webpage, and choose [My Notes](https://www.7cups.com/notes.php) from the menu.
+(The link provided here only works if you are logged in to 7 Cups.)

 ### Where to put your diary

 You can put your personal diary anywhere in the forum, but there are two places specially